jjvanzon/Piano-Playing-Docs/methods/piano-technique-preferences.md

 ### Lower Arm

-- quite a bit *slanted* downward.
+- Quite a bit *slanted* downward.

 ### Upper Arm

-- at a bit of a a *forward-down* diagonal.
+- At a bit of a *forward-down* diagonal.

 ### Back